adriaan-vd-graaf/mrlink2/README.md

 Please keep an eye on this space for our paper where we validate MR-link 2 on an extensive set of validation datasets.
-The main benefit of MR-link 2 is that it has lower false positive rates than other _cis_ MR methods, while retaining similar or better bdiscriminative ability.
+The main benefit of MR-link 2 is that it has lower false positive rates than other _cis_ MR methods, while retaining similar or better discriminative ability.

 Disclaimer: MR-link 2 is still under development, so it can be subject to change.